 — In code that performs different computations depending on the value of an enumeration, ensure that each possible enumeration value is covered, or provide a default that raises an error or exception.

 — Use an enumerated type to select from a limited set of choices and use tools that statically detect omissions of possible values in an enumeration.
-For languages with a complete enumeration abstraction this is enforced by the compiler.
+For languages with a complete enumeration abstraction, this is enforced by the compiler.

 Implications for language design and evolution

-In future language design and evolution activities, consider the following items:
+In future language design and evolution activities, language designers should consider the following items:

-— Languages that currently permit arithmetic and logical operations on enumeration types could provide a mechanism to ban such operations program-wide; and
+— Languages that currently permit arithmetic and logical operations on enumeration types, providing a mechanism to ban such operations program-wide;

-— Languages that provide automatic defaults or that do not enforce static matching between enumerator definitions and initialization expressions could provide a mechanism to enforce such matching.
+— Languages that provide automatic defaults or that do not enforce static matching between enumerator definitions and initialization expressions, providing a mechanism to enforce such matching.

 Conversion errors [FLC]